-- Walters made a diving interception off a tipped pass against Oklahoma in the third quarter which led to a touchdown, cutting the deficit to seven points. - Firmly entrenched as the Buffs' starting free safety, Walters is healthy, and after a summer or heavy workouts, he claims to be "faster and stronger" than ever before.
+Walters made a diving interception off a tipped pass against Oklahoma in the third quarter which led to a touchdown, cutting the deficit to seven points.

 - He nearly saved the day for the Buffs against Kansas in 2006.
 With the Jayhawks up 20-9 and driving inside the Colorado 10-yard line to seal the win, Walters caught a Todd Reesing [Kansas QB] fumble at the 5yard line and returned it 95 yards for a touchdown, bringing the Buffs to within five points of Kansas. - He started to develop as an excellent young player as a redshirt freshman.
 During the spring of 2005, he was the recipient of the Dick Anderson Award for the most improved player on defense.